kartoza/qgis-gea-plugin/docs/src/user/quickstart/quick-start.md

 ### Streaming NICFI and Google Imagery

-Accessing Streamed Imagery: With the Planet Explorer plugin installed, the NICFI and Google imagery will be streamed into your QGIS project, allowing you to view and analyze this data alongside your locally stored Landsat images and vector data layers.
+Accessing Streamed Imagery: With the Planet Explorer plugin installed, the NICFI and Google imagery will be streamed into your QGIS project, allowing you to view and analyse this data alongside your locally stored Landsat images and vector data layers.

 ## 5. How to install GEA Re-Afforestation Plugin